 Harvey Elliott - Fulham (16 years 30 days)

-The former Fulham youngster Elliott takes the number one spot, making his Premier League debut at 16 years and 30 days old in 2019.
+Before Nwaneri, the former Fulham youngster Elliott was in the the number one spot, making his Premier League debut at 16 years and 30 days old in 2019.
 He also holds the record for the youngest player to play in the EFL Cup, aged 15 years and 174 days when his Fulham team faced Millwall.
 Incredibly, as he was only 15, he was at school on the day of the game and was back studying the next day!

 Such was the hype around Elliott, that soon after his Premier League debut, Europe's top teams, including Paris Saint-Germain, Real Madrid and Liverpool were interested in signing him.
 He chose to stay in England and signed for Liverpool, although he is spending the 2020/21 season on loan at Championship club Blackburn Rovers.